 - Calling our contact centre at 0800 500 444.

 We will follow our internal complaint process:

 - Where possible, your complaint will be resolved there and then.
 If further investigation is required, we will advise you of an expected resolution time.
 We will also give you sufficient information to ensure you can enquire about the progress of your complaint.

 If we cannot resolve your complaint, or you are not satisfied with the way we propose to do so, you can contact the Insurance & Financial Services Ombudsman Scheme (IFSO).
 IFSO provides a free, independent dispute resolution service, and that service may help investigate or resolve your complaint.
-You can contact IFSO via IFSO website www.ifso.nz, via email [email protected] or by calling 0800 888 202.
+You can contact IFSO via their website www.ifso.nz, via email email@example.com or by calling 0800 888 202.